 Agile is an adjective that describes an infinite number of things, people, talent, teams, qualities or ideas.
-It’s the vast application of agile that makes it hard to nail down.
-In the world of software development, agile is mostly used as a strategy, reducing cycle time and accelerating delivery.
-While many IT leaders focus their efforts on tools, all too often these leaders overlook the importance of mindsets in business decisions.
+Undoubtedly, it’s the vast application of agile that makes it hard to nail down.
+In the world of software development, agile is a strategy, reducing cycle time and accelerating delivery.
+Whilst many IT leaders focus their efforts on tools, all too often these leaders overlook the importance of mindsets in business decisions.
 How can leaders develop and maintain an agile mindset?

 Here are five ways to encourage agile ways of thinking in any team or organisation:

 1. Rock-solid product management

 Rock-solid product management comes from comprehensive agile workflows.
 From visualising what the team will deliver and arranging user stories into sprint swim lanes, it’s important that you don’t overload your team and repeat the same workflow.
 According to ProdPad, ‘Prioritisation isn’t just about deciding what the development team should work on, it’s also working out where to spend product management time.’
 It’s important to take time to analyse past sprints and learn from workflows to improve future workflows.
 As a result, communication and consistency are essential as this will allow leaders and their teams to scale up or pivot.

 Whilst it may seem like an obvious point, it’s worth noting that software isn’t built for the technology, it’s built for the users.
 This is the number one priority of any project.
 Helping the user perform tasks that were once out of reach, solve a problem or perform their job more efficiently are just a few of the goals leaders need to be focused on in any lifecycle.
 To build customer connections, teams must make customer feedback a priority, taking time to proactively gather it by planning change in increments, so software is aligned in the right direction.